Statement of Policy

 - For a personal leave of absence, the student request may require documentation supporting the need for the leave.

 B. The ombudsperson, in consultation with the dean or designee, will decide whether to grant the leave, and will notify the student.
 At the time of notification, the ombudsperson will clarify the student’s eligibility for various student services on a case-by-case basis.
-The ombudsperson will notify the Office of Registration and Records and the appropriate academic unit dean or designee that the student has been granted a leave of absence.
+The ombudsperson will notify the Office of the Registrar and the appropriate academic unit dean or designee that the student has been granted a leave of absence.

-The Office of Registration and Records will change the student status of an undergraduate student who has been granted a leave of absence from EN to LU.
-The Office of Registration and Records will change the student status of a graduate student placed on a leave of absence from EN to LA.
+The Office of the Registrar will change the student status of an undergraduate student who has been granted a leave of absence from EN to LU.
+The Office of the Registrar will change the student status of a graduate student placed on a leave of absence from EN to LA.

 C. Any student placed on a leave of absence is not eligible to receive student services (e.g., advisement, transcript evaluation, course approval).
 A student registered for an Excelsior College course prior to the leave of absence may continue in the course.
 If the student chooses not to continue in the course the student would be required to withdraw from the course according to the Course Withdrawal Policy.
 A student registered for an Excelsior College Examination prior to the leave of absence will be allowed to take the examination at any time during the remainder of the six-month eligibility window.
 If the student elects not to take the examination(s) during the leave of absence, the student is expected to follow the standard procedures for requesting a refund as outlined in A User’s Guide: Using Examinations to Accomplish Individual Goals.